-Originating in South Africa, South America and Asia, Gerberas got their name from the famous German botanist Traugott Gerber.
+Originating in South Africa, South America, and Asia, Gerberas got their name from the famous German botanist Traugott Gerber.
 Popular with florists for a few decades, these beauties have found their way into many different cultures around the world.

 The Norse glorify gerberas as the source of life, fertility, and beauty.
 For them, gerberas are a direct reference to their love goddess, Freya, whose sacred flower is the daisy.

-Purity & Innocence – Gerberas are symbols of innocence and purity.
-They are a symbol of purity of heart and mind.
+Gerberas are also symbols of innocence and purity of heart and mind.
 They symbolize good and innocence.
-Gerbera flower meaning brings purity and harmony into your life.
+Gerbera flower brings purity and harmony into your life.

 The color yellow is a symbol of purity and innocence.
 They bring happiness and joy to the people they touch.
-Yellow gerberas are a symbol of a sunny day, and symbolize new dawn and new beginnings in your life.
-Gifting them for weddings and birthdays show your love and care for the people you are sharing your life with.
+Yellow gerberas symbolize a sunny day and symbolize new dawn and new beginnings in your life.
+Gifting them for weddings and birthdays shows your love and care for the people you share your life with.

 The color orange symbolizes vigor and vitality.
 It is associated with the sun, the ultimate source of energy.
 They bring a sense of clarity to your life.
 It can make your environment bright and cheerful.
 Gift it to someone you care about and show them that you are always there for them.